Dynamics of an Intra-host Diffusive Pathogen Infection Model: Introduction

-Generally, the exact solution for a system like (\ref{e1}) is difficult or even impossible to be determined.
-It is a natural requirement of an adequate numerical method that it possess the discrete equivalents of the qualitative properties the continuous system satisfies.
-However, how to select the proper discrete scheme so that the global dynamics of solutions of the corresponding continuous models can be efficiently preserved is still an open problem \cite{r22}.
-Actually, Mickens has made an attempt in this regard, by proposing a robust non-standard finite difference (NSFD) scheme \cite{r23}, which has been widely employed in the study of different models \cite{r24, r25, r26, r27, r28, r29}.
-Motivated by the work of \cite{r23}, we apply the NSFD scheme to discretize system (\ref{e1}) and obtain
+In general, an exact solution of the continuous system such as \eqref{e1} is difficult, and in many cases impossible, to obtain.
+It is therefore natural to require that a numerical method preserve, at the discrete level, the main qualitative properties of the corresponding continuous system.
+However, selecting a discrete scheme that efficiently preserves the global dynamics of the original continuous model is still a challenging problem \cite{r22}.
+To address this, Mickens proposed a robust nonstandard finite difference (NSFD) methodology \citep{r23}, which has since been widely applied to many dynamical models \citep{r24, r25, r26, r27, r28, r29}.
+Motivated by \cite{r23}, we apply the NSFD approach to the continuous system \eqref{e1} and obtain the following discrete scheme: